selinaes/React-WebApp/README.md

 ## Wish List of New Features
 1. Customize alert dialog to be include a more specific warning with information on the user / event being deleted.
 Replace basic javascript alerts with MUI alert dialogs.
 2. Give each new user a different color and use that color to represent them whenever their username is referred to.
-3. Update Nav Bar depending on the current user and their Join'em access priviledges.
+3. Update Nav Bar depending on the current user and their user type access priviledges.
 Make the NavBar hanging on top of the screen all the time.
 4. Modularize every aspect of the app into components (ex.EditGlobalVariables, FileUploadDownload), rather than having massive files with every aspect.
 5. Remove the chip of a user/coinem pair from Event if one decreases coinem to 0, rather than just disable the "-" button.
 6. Improve the UI for each member's event:coinem pairs, as well as the display of coinem spent/left and events planned/left.